digitaltim-de/api-documentation/README.md

 ### Key Features

-1. **Basic Documentation** - See the example at http://localhost:3000/docs/intro
-2. **API Documentation** - See the Petstore API example at http://localhost:3000/docs/category/petstore-api
+1. **API Documentation** - See the Petstore API example at http://localhost:3000/docs/petstore/swagger-petstore-yaml

 ### Adding Your Own API